redhat-openstack/website/source/uncategorized/organize-a-meetup.html.md

 ### Organizing an OpenStack Meetup: The Playbook

+#### Step 1: Find an existing meetup

-Step 1: Check the list of [current OpenStack meetups](http://www.meetup.com/find/events/?allMeetups=false&keywords=OpenStack&radius=Infinity&userFreeform=Lexington%2C+KY&mcId=z40502&eventFilter=all).
+Check the list of [current OpenStack meetups](http://www.meetup.com/find/events/?allMeetups=false&keywords=OpenStack&radius=Infinity&userFreeform=Lexington%2C+KY&mcId=z40502&eventFilter=all).
 If there's already a meet-up in your area, join it and help to spread the word.

+#### Step 2: Create a group on meetup.com

-Step 2: No OpenStack meetup in your area?
+No OpenStack meetup in your area?
 Create one on [meetup.com](http://www.meetup.com/) and [tell us about it](mailto:rdo-list@redhat.com)!

-Step 3: We want to be sure that meetup organizers are committed to building a strong local community of OpenStack users.
-After a brief discussion, we will create the OpenStack meetup group in your area, appoint you as a co-organizer, and announce your new group to the world.
-We will also ship you an OpenStack meetup kit with everything you will need to get started.
+Start getting the word out to people in your area.
+It's a good idea to create a Twitter account to go along with the Meetup, and tell us about that, too, so that we can follow you and retweet your announcements.

+#### Step 3: Find a time and place

-Step 4: Secure a date and location for your first meetup!
+Secure a date and location for your first meetup!
 We will help you by spreading the word on social media, reaching out to potential speakers and sponsors in your area, and suggesting new and interesting OpenStack content on a regular basis.
+Connect with local businesses to see if they've got space, and if they're willing to sponsor refreshments to help bring people in.

-Supporting Your Local OpenStack Meetup
+### Supporting Your Local OpenStack Meetup

 Already an OpenStack meetup group in your area?
 There are a number of ways you can help.